oracle/odpi/doc/src/functions/dpiPool.rst

     successful completion of this function.

+.. function:: int dpiPool_reconfigure(dpiPool* pool, uint32_t minSessions, \
+        uint32_t maxSesssions, uint32 sessionIncrement)

+    Changes pool configuration corresponding to members
+    :member:`dpiPoolCreateParams.minSessions`,
+    :member:`dpiPoolCreateParams.maxSessions` and
+    :member:`dpiPoolCreateParams.sessionIncrement` to the specified values.
+    Connections will be created as needed if the value of `minSessions` is increased.
+Connections will be dropped from the pool as they are released back to the pool if `minSessions` is decreased.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **pool** [IN] -- a reference to the pool which needs to be reconfigured.
+    If the reference is NULL or invalid an error is returned.

+    **minSessions** [IN] - new value for the minimum number of sessions that should be maintained.

+    **maxSessions** [IN] - new value for the maximum number of sessions that may be retained in the pool.

+    **sessionIncrement** [IN] - new value for the number of sessions that will be created each time the pool needs to be expanded.

 .. function:: int dpiPool_release(dpiPool* pool)

     Releases a reference to the pool.
 A count of the references to the pool is